PokemonAutomation/SwSh-Arduino/Documentation/Tutorials/Tutorial-Windows-Serial.md

 ## Step 2: Download the SerialPrograms package.

-Download the latest version of the serial programs from the [main page](https://github.com/Mysticial/Pokemon-Automation-SwSh-Arduino-Scripts).
+Download the latest version of the serial programs from the [main page](../../README.md).

-(The link should look like something like `PASwShSerialPrograms-yyyymmdd.zip`)
+(The link should look like something like `PASwSh-SerialPrograms-yyyymmdd.zip`)

 ## Step 3: Flash PABotBase into your Device.